• Skip to primary navigation

 Almond extract is used as a flavoring agent in baked goods like cookies, cakes, and pastries.

-Amaretto and almond extract have distinct, yet complementary, flavor profiles and intensities.
+Amaretto and almond extract have distinct, yet complementary, flavors and intensities.

 Amaretto is rich and complex.